Social issue: Social inequality

 Social inequality is "the state or quality of being unequal".
 Inequality is the root of several social problems that occur when factors such as gender, disability, race, and age may affect the way a person is treated.
 A past example of inequality as a social problem is slavery in the United States.
 Africans brought to America were often enslaved and mistreated, and they did not share the same rights as the white population of America (for example, they were not allowed to vote).

 Some civil rights movements have attempted to and often succeeded at, advancing equality and extending rights to marginalized groups.
-These include the women's rights movement (beginning around the 1920s), the civil rights movement in the United States for African-American equality (beginning around the 1950s), and the LGBT rights movement (beginning around the 1960s).
+These include the women's rights movement (beginning around the 1920s), the civil rights movement in the United States for African-American equality (beginning around the 1950s).

 Education and public schools

 Education is unarguably the most important factor in a person's success in society.
 As a result, social problems can be raised by the unequal distribution of funding between public schools, such as that seen in the United States.
 The weak organizational policy in the place and the lack of communication between public schools and the federal government have led to major effects on the future generation.
 Public schools that do not receive high standardized test scores are not being sufficiently funded and as a result, their students are not receiving what should be the maximum level of education.